rajeshm7910/apigee-internal-idp/README.md

 LDAP_PORT=10389 #ldap port

 #IDP Settings
 #IDP needs to be setup on https.
-It can be setup as standalone tomcat or behind loadbalancer.Even when tomcat is behind loadbalancer, tomcat needs to be set up with ssl.
+It can be setup as standalone tomcat or behind loadbalancer.
+Even when tomcat is behind loadbalancer, tomcat needs to be set up with ssl.

 IDP_PUBLIC_URL_HOSTNAME=public_hostname_or_ip_of_IDP
 IDP_PUBLIC_URL_SCHEME=https

-#SSL_TERMINATION configuration means SSL setup in Standalone Tomcat.
+#SSL_TERMINATION configuration means SSL is setup in Standalone Tomcat.

 IDP_TOMCAT_PROFILE=SSL_TERMINATION
 IDP_PUBLIC_URL_PORT=9090